SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 For many people, a camping vacation is an opportunity to leave daily life behind, and the Yosemite Creek campground offers such a chance.

-With no cell phone reception and basic facilities, this is what many will call a 'proper' campsite.
+With no cell phone reception or basic facilities, this is what many will call a 'proper' campsite.

-Being at 7,700 feet, Yosemite Creek Campgrounds is not accessible for RVs and trailers, and the site offers 75 tent pitches.
+At 7,700 feet, Yosemite Creek Campgrounds is not accessible for RVs or trailers.
+The site offers 75 tent pitches.
 Water comes from the creek and must be treated or boiled before use.

 If you're looking for a remote and tranquil campsite where you can be undisturbed, this is the place for you.